redhat-openinfra-lab/openinfra-docs/docs/index.md

     mkdocs.yml    # The configuration file.
     docs/
         index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+        ...       # Other markdown pages.
+        /images   # images that are used in docs pages